 Common goldfish are readily available at any pet store that deals in freshwater fish.
-Most pet stores, and especially fish stores will also offer a number of fancy goldfish for sale.
-Some of the more exotic fancy goldfish will be available at fish stores or through a special order with them.
+Most pet stores, and especially fish stores, will also offer a number of fancy goldfish for sale.
+Some of the more exotic fancy goldfish will be available at fish stores or through special order.
 You can also find many fancy goldfish for sale on the Internet.

 - Animal-World References: Freshwater Fish and Plants